chgara/chgara/README.md

 ## About me

 I'm a self taught developer interested in many areas of the Cs like IA, Web, Mobile...
 Now I am studyin 1st of Datascience and Artificial Inteligence in th polytechnic university of Madrid.

-- 📱 I’m currently developing an [Instagram clone][instaClone]
+- 📱 I’m currently developing an [Instagram clone][instaclone]
 - 🛠️ Actually I am actually building the fundacion GGG website on nextjs using typescript, sass,... at this [website][fundacionggg].
-- 🤖 I'm learning machine learning on my own [my repo where I post the pdfs, examples...][ML]
+- 🤖 I'm learning machine learning on my own [my repo where I post the pdfs, examples...][ml]
 - 🌱 I’m currently learning algorithms and datastructures, the [repo][datastructures]
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute more to Open Source projects and learn more
 - ⚡ Fun fact: I love to play ukelele and read